jsxgraph/jsxgraph_website/src/resources/plugins/_plugins.section.md

 ![ILIAS]({{ relBase }}/media/logos-external/logo-ilias.png)

 The plugin integrates interactive JSXGraph visualizations into ILIAS as a Page Component, allowing users to explore mathematical and scientific concepts through dynamic diagrams and graphs, enriching both instructional content and learner engagement.

+It is a third-party plugin that is not developed or maintained by the JSXGraph project itself.

 [ILIAS plugin](https://docu.ilias.de/ilias.php?baseClass=ilrepositorygui&cmdNode=xv:mg:9y&cmdClass=ilDclDetailedViewGUI&cmd=renderRecord&ref_id=3342&record_id=12913&table_id=1&tableview_id=379)